open-estuary/estuary/doc/UEFI_Manual.4D02.md

     a.
 Connect the board's UART port to a host machine with a serial cable.<br>
     b.
 Install a serial port application in host machine, e.g.: kermit or minicom.<br>
     c.
 Config serial port setting:115200/8/N/1 on host machine.<br>
     d.
-Reboot the board and press any key except "enter" key to enter into UEFI main menu.<br>
+Reboot the board and press any key except "enter" key to enter UEFI main menu.<br>
     e.
 Select "Boot Manager" into Boot Option Menu and choose "EFI Internet Shell".

     Then the board will enter into the UEFI SHELL mode.